FIN7 hosting honeypot domains with malicious AI DeepNude Generators – New Silent Push research

 The AI Deepfake Honeypots include JavaScript from the Facebook Audience Network and Yandex Analytics.
 Silent Push research has not discovered any Facebook ads – yet.

 FIN7 has been creating two versions of the honeypot websites.
-The first involves a Deepnude Generator “free download,” and the second offers site visitors a Deepnude Generator “free trial.”
+The first involves an AI adult-based generator “free download,” and the second offers site visitors a “free trial.”

 FIN7 “free download” honeypots